Walsh Family History

 Baptism Record: Bridget Walsh, daughter of John Walsh and Margaret Tynan, baptized May 7, 1843 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were Patrick Walsh and Catherine Tynan.

-Baptism Record: Anne Walsh, daughter of John Walsh and Margaret Lynan, baptized February 23, 1845 in St. John's RC Parish.
+Baptism Record: Anne Walsh, daughter of John Walsh and Margaret Lynan (sp), baptized February 23, 1845 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were Michael Murphy and Margaret Murphy.
 Child given as Ann.

 Baptism Record: William Walsh, son of John Walsh and Margaret Walsh, baptized March 6, 1847 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were Nicholas Walsh and Mary Tynan.

-The marriage record was located through a County Kilkenny wide search for John Walsh and Margaret Tynan.
-There were no surnames in that index which begin with Tym*, Try*, or Pin*.
-The Gowran RC parish record was the only one found with the same marriage year.
-The witnesses at the marriage, John Butler and Anne Tynan, are also the names of the sponsors at the baptism of the eldest child of John and Margaret.
+The marriage record was located through a County Kilkenny wide search for John Walsh and Margaret Tynan (and variant spelling of her last name).
+There were no surnames in the index which began with Tym*, Try*, or Pin*.
+An 1838 marriage in Gowran Roman Catholic parish was the only matching record within range of when John and Margaret had likely married.
+The witnesses at their marriage, John Butler and Anne Tynan, were also the names of the sponsors at the baptism of their eldest child.

-Gowran RC parish (the place of marriage) borders St. John's RC parish (the place of children's baptisms) on the southeast, so the marriage location of John and Margaret was likely in the northern part of Gowran RC parish, which became what is now Clara RC parish about 1852.
+Gowran RC parish (the place of marriage) borders St. John's RC parish (the place of the children's baptisms) on the southeast, so the marriage location of John and Margaret was likely in the northern portion of Gowran RC parish.
+About 1852 this portion of Gowran Roman Catholic parish was formed into Clara Roman Catholic parish.

 Article compiled by Dennis Walsh, August 2005.
 Updated in October, 2009.

-Acknowledgements: there are many relatives to thank for making this article possible, including John V Walsh, Tim Donohue, the late Ellen (Walsh) Tebockhorst, the late Don Green, the late Pat (Kelehan) Crosser, and others.
+Acknowledgements: there are many relatives to thank for making this article possible, including John V Walsh, Tim Donohue, the late Ellen (Walsh) Tebockhorst, the late Don Green, and the late Pat (Kelehan) Crosser, among others.